er-akashgarg/FilesLoading-Downloading/README.md

 Files ( images and pdf) downloading from server into internal folder and Images Loading into app.

 This is a sample project to loading the images from server and then You can download that image into your internal memory of the mobile .
+MVVM with LiveData is used in this project .

 # Language: Kotlin :